deafgreatdane/google_oauth_calendar/README.md

 This gem allows you to install these features after your app already exists, rather than using an application template such as [rails_apps_composer](https://github.com/RailsApps/rails_apps_composer).
-This way, it makes fewer assumptsion about your other app preferences.
+This way, it makes fewer assumptions about your other app preferences.

 ## Configuring Google API